-- · Comply with all Port policies and guidelines. - Protect all Port assets and never share access accounts, privileges and associated passwords. - Maintain the confidentiality of sensitive information to which they are given access privileges.
+- · Comply with all Port policies and guidelines. - Protect all Port assets and never share access accounts, privileges and associated passwords.

+Maintain the confidentiality of sensitive information to which they are given access privileges.
-• Accept accountability for all activities associated with the use of their user accounts privileges.

-and related access

-• Ensure that use of port computers, email, internet access, computer accounts, and information stored, or used on any of these systems is restricted to defined acceptable use policies.
+Accept accountability for all activities associated with the use of their user accounts and related access privileges.
+Ensure that use of port computers, email, internet access, computer accounts, networks, and information stored, or used on any of these systems is restricted to authorized purposes and defined acceptable use policies.
+Report all suspected security and/or policy violations to an appropriate authority (e.g. Finance Manager, Executive Director).